NervanaSystems/ngraph-neon/README.md

-# Intel® Neon™
+# Intel® Neon

-## A Deep Learning framework powered by Intel® nGraph™
+## A Deep Learning framework powered by Intel® nGraph

-Welcome to Intel® Neon™, a open source Deep Learning framwork powered by Intel® nGraph™
+Welcome to Intel® Neon™, an open source Deep Learning framwork powered by Intel® nGraph

 ## Installation